KhronosGroup/VulkanSC-Tools/cube-vksc/README.md

 pipeline cache binary using the Khronos Vulkan SC Emulation ICD PCC (`pcconvk`).
 This pipeline cache can be used with the Vulkan SC Emulation ICD on top of any compatible Vulkan implementation.

-If you want to run the application using any other Vulkan SC ICD, you'll need to compile the pipline cache JSON (`cube-vksc/cube.pc.json`) offline and specify the built pipeline cache binary at run-time, e.g.:
+If you want to run the application using any other Vulkan SC ICD, you'll need to compile the pipeline cache JSON (`cube-vksc/cube.pc.json`) offline and specify the built pipeline cache binary at run-time, e.g.:

 ```